askari0102/devops26-dumbways-muwahidunasykari/Week 4/README.md

 8. Don't forget to change the url in api.js in the front to https.
    <img width="1260" height="153" alt="image" src="https://github.com/user-attachments/assets/ceeb9a77-0aeb-4755-958f-69f1163110e7" />

+**Auto renew cert with Cron**

+Can't.
+With wildcard cert you need Cloudflare API to auto renew the TXT record.
+Without it you need to manually add TXT record every 90 days, defeats the whole purpose of automation.

 **Adding "test" stage to frontend and backend**

 1. The frontend already have react library and script so you only have to add new file for testing.